neondatabase-labs/neon_local/README.md

 ## Multi-driver support

-The Neon Local container supports both the `postgres` and Neon `serverless` drivers.
+The Neon Local container now supports both the `postgres` and Neon `serverless` drivers simultaneously through a single connection string.
+You no longer need to specify a driver or configure different connection strings for different drivers.
-If no driver is configured, `postgres` is used by default.

-Set the driver using the `DRIVER` environment variable:

-- `postgres`
-- `serverless`

 ## Connecting your app (Postgres driver)